Tournai Cathedral: Early history

 Bishop Gautier de Marvis had the earlier Romanesque choir demolished in the 13th century, in order to replace it with a Gothic choir of much grander dimensions, inspired by the likes of Amiens Cathedral.
 The construction of the new choir began in 1242, and ended in 1255.
 The rest of the cathedral was supposed to be rebuilt in the same style as the choir, but this was never attempted, the only later additions being the western porch, and a large Gothic chapel which was built alongside one of the side aisles, whose original walls and windows disappeared in the process.

 The rood screen is a Renaissance masterpiece by Flemish sculptor Cornelis Floris and dates from 1573.

 The glass-stained windows were made by Arnold of Nijmegen and date from 1507.

 Damage and restoration

-The cathedral was damaged by a severe tornado on the 24 August 1999.
+The cathedral was damaged by a severe tornado 14 August 1999.
 Assessment of the damage revealed underlying structural problems and the cathedral has been undergoing extensive repairs and archaeological investigation ever since.
 The Brunin Tower was stabilised in 2003.

 In recognition of Tournai cathedral's cultural value, UNESCO designated the building a World Heritage Site in 2000.